Contact Ray Andrews at 832.393.0913

 WHAT IS HOUSTON CRACKDOWN?

-Houston Crackdown is a division of Mayor Annise D. Parker's Office of Public Safety and Homeland Security that coordinates and supports volunteer projects in the areas of substance abuse prevention, treatment, and law enforcement.
+Houston Crackdown is a division of the Mayor's Office of Public Safety and Homeland Security that coordinates and supports volunteer projects in the areas of substance abuse prevention, treatment, and law enforcement.

 Working together, everyone in the greater Houston community has the knowledge, skills, and sense of self-responsibility to create a society free of fear, crime, and the negative impact of drugs, including alcohol and tobacco.